 Marketing Funnel Academy review and Steve Hofstetter – is it worth your money?

-And when you’re passionate about your business and desperate for it to grow, you start researching ALL-THE-THINGS.
+When you’re passionate about your business and desperate for it to grow, you start researching ALL-THE-THINGS.
 You watch webinars, subscribe to YouTube channels, read blogs, download guides.

 So, finally… You take the plunge…